iotexproject/dev-portal-content/academy/smart-lock-with-arduino.md

 Go ahead and replace `<your-private-key>` with the private key corresponding to the account you'd like to use to deploy the contract.

 At this point you'd have to make sure this account has enough **iotx** tokens to deploy this contract.
 We'll be deploying to the **iotex testnet**.
 If you'd like to learn how to connect your metamask wallet to the **iotex network**, feel free to check out our [docs](https://docs.iotex.io/get-started/iotex-wallets/metamask).
-You can then claim some iotx test tokens from our faucet, by simply logging into our [developers portal](https://developers.iotex.io/user/profile).
+You can then claim some iotx test tokens from your profile page by simply creating an account on our [developers portal](https://developers.iotex.io/).

 The deployment script can be found in the `SmartLockBlockchain` directory, in the `scripts` folder.
 It will look something like this: